-Switching from writing, to marketing can be difficult for many self-published writers.
-Writing is solitary and has an inward focus, while marketing is social and has an outward focus.
+Switching from writing to marketing can be difficult for many self-published writers.
+That’s because writing is a solitary activity with an inward focus, while marketing has a social and outward focus.

-However, unless you are writing just for yourself, family and friends, book marketing of some kind is a must.
+However, unless you are writing just for yourself, family and friends, book marketing of some kind is essential.
 (Note: for writers of genre fiction, the consensus marketing advice is: ‘write another book’.)
-Below is a wide variety of book marketing tips and resources.
+For book marketing guidance, here are some resources to get you started.

 1. Build a book marketing Plan

-You will need to build a book marketing plan at least six months before your publication date.
+Make sure to build your book marketing plan at least six months before your publication date.

 - Create a manageable timeline of tasks.

-- Choose a way to organize tasks and deadlines (options include: journals, wall charts, online tools like Workflowy, or a combination of methods).
+- Choose a way to organize tasks and deadlines (options include: notebook, daytimer, wall charts, online tools like Workflowy, or a combination of methods).

-- Begin with pre-launch book marketing tasks: build your network, get reviews, and find endorsements, research the best way to reach your specific target audience.
+- Begin with pre-launch book marketing tasks: build your network, get reviews, find endorsements, and research the best way to reach your target audience.

 - Prioritize tasks based on your strongest and weakest skills.
-Brainstorm ways to take advantage of your strong skills and improve your weak skills.
+Determine how you can you take advantage of your strong skills and improve your weak skills.
 For example, perhaps you have a big social or professional network ––prioritize that in your marketing plan.
-When it comes to improving your weakest areas, begin with the easiest.
+When it comes to improving weak areas, begin with the easiest.
 For example, it could be something like improving your author photo (see tips below).
-Next, look at how you can improve any difficult marketing barriers (e.g. fear of public speaking) you might have.
+Next, look at how you can address more difficult barriers (e.g. fear of public speaking).

 2. Identify your Marketing blocks and barriers

 Many authors have hidden barriers when it comes to book marketing and promotion.
-Here are the most common (with more detailed tips in the topic sections below):
+Here are the most common:

-- Self-promotion avoidance – you have some kind of discomfort with marketing ––e.g. you feel it’s pushy to self-promote, or that creativity should not be sold.
+- Self-promotion avoidance – marketing makes you uncomfortable––e.g. you feel it’s pushy to self-promote, or that creativity should not be sold.

-- Imposter syndrome – you doubt your own abilities.
+- Imposter syndrome – you are insecure about your abilities.

-- Marketing phobia – you have high anxiety about marketing tasks.
+- Marketing phobia – marketing makes you anxious.

-- Post-publication blues – you run out of energy after you finish your book.
+- Post-publication blues – your motivation fizzled after you finished your book.

-Despite the challenges, many writers are able to market their books with gusto and grace ––and not make people run for the hills when they see them coming.
+Despite the challenges, many writers are able to market their books with gusto.
 Your goal is to engage, not be obnoxious, and not spam people.
-Check the list below for inspiration and ideas from other writers.
+Check the list below for inspiration and strategies from other writers.

 3. Book Marketing Tips for self-published authors